dalesgit/zettelkasten/proper-12-draft-2.md

 * The Lord who provides
 * Lord of hosts, of the powers
 * The beginning and the end (Alpha and Omega)
-* Holy one

 Where our focus is reveals the active image we are using to engage God in prayer.

 Meister Eckhart imagined God as putting the seed of life into us:

 The seed of God is in us.
 Now the seed of a pear tree grows into a pear tree and a hazel seed grows into a hazel tree; a seed of God grows into God.

 ### Prayer to change us